 Cuba is modernizing quickly.
 With this comes an influx of new perceptions and ideologies that greatly impact the local landscape and communities.
 As an organization focused on the human-environmental intersection, IOI is uniquely poised to support small communities in Cuba to grow and thrive in sustainable ways.

-We offer a volunteer program, study abroad programs, educational day trips in Playa Larga and Las Terrazas and 10-day educational dive experiences to Guanahacabibes National Park.
+We offer a volunteer program, study abroad programs, day trips in Playa Larga and Las Terrazas and 10-day conservation travel trip to Guanahacabibes National Park.

-As the Reef and Coastal Habitat Conservation Volunteer, you will contribute to an ongoing initiative to improve and monitor marine and coastal ecosystem health.
+As the Marine and Coastal Habitat Conservation Volunteer, you will contribute to an ongoing initiative to improve and monitor marine and coastal ecosystem health.
 The data collected will help guide the environmental planning of this protected area.
-This will include: Coral reef monitoring, coral gardening, fish & seagrass surveying, lionfish monitoring and capture.
+This will include: fish & seagrass surveying, lionfish monitoring and capture, invasive species removal, and native plant gardening.

 Study abroad is a key and central part of what we do at IOI.
 Our faculty-led programs are custom designed to fit every university’s needs while also emphasizing cultural exchange, service learning, and language immersion.